pmaglana/ad-users/README.md

 <h1>Creating Users with PowerShell</h1>

-<h2>What is Active Directory</h2>

-<t>Active Directory is Microsoft’s directory service that stores and manages information about users, computers, and other resources on a network, enabling secure authentication, authorization, and centralized administration.</t>

 <h2>About this Project</h2>

+This is a continuation project, refer to [Active Directory Installation and Configuration](https://github.com/pmaglana/ad-config) for additional information.
 In this project we are going to create users which we will use to attempt to log into client-1.

 <h2>Environment & Technology Used</h2>